Flyingfish812/p2myth/docs/Ship/AB8Klyn.md

 |--|--|--|--|--|--|--|--|--|
 | 78.55 | 55.27 | 273.00 | 36 | 328.27 | 351.55 | 22 | 471.00 | 20 |

+## Comments

+- Dark骑士: If you cannot clear a mission without darts, boomerangs, and lasers, then it's right to use it.
+It can survive nearly all regular bullet hells, and it's very friendly to beginners.
+Delta Klyn is the easiest ship to earn credits, but it has a slow clearing speed.

 ## Survival

 - In General/Boomerang missions, REMP can be used when you are out of PD.
 After an REMP is used, push forward as far as possible to collect as much particles as possible before retreating again.